-In the late summer (August 10 to September 2, 1993), Squiers et al. 1993 looked between rkm 7.0 and 8.4 for foraging young of the year and juvenile shortnose sturgeon.
+In the late summer (August 10 to September 2, 1993), Squiers et al. (1993) looked between rm 4.3 and 5.2 (rkm 7.0 and 8.4) for foraging young of the year and juvenile shortnose sturgeon.
 No young of the year or juvenile shortnose sturgeon were captured in sampling with an otter trawl.
 The authors concluded that it was likely that the larval shortnose sturgeon would have emigrated further downstream prior to August and that the juveniles would be associated with deep channel areas with rugged substrate and not in the area surveyed (including the action area).